elringus/sprite-glow/README.md

 ### Why I get a NullReferenceException in build?

-NullReferenceException in build is likely due to the outline shader not being included to the build.
+NullReferenceException error in build is likely due to the outline shader not being included to the build.
 This often happens when none of the included assets reference SpriteGlow component directly.
 The shader can be force-included by assigning it to the "Always Included Shaders" in Edit -> Project Settings -> Graphics.

 ### It's still not working
 Please check the active [issues](https://github.com/Elringus/SpriteGlow/issues).